KoichiHaradaEndor/HTTPServer/src/Documentation/Guide-To-Secure-Web-App/Cross-Site-Scripting.md

 // removes the first '/'
 $varName_t:=Substring($varName_t; 2)

-// provide data to insert
-ARRAY TEXT($names_at; 0)
+// find the value corresponding to the given name ARRAY TEXT($names_at; 0)
 ARRAY TEXT($values_at; 0)
 WEB GET VARIABLES($names_at; $values_at)